hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-health-check-assessment-intro.md

 1.  a code to represent the document type.
 1.  a class code to represent this document as Health Check Assessment document.
 1.  a subject (Patient)
-1.  a date indicating when the details was taken
+1.  a date (indicating when the details were recorded)
-1.	a author detailing who has recorded the details.
+1.	an author (detailing who has recorded the details)
 1.  title of the document
+1.  a reference to Encounter instance.

 **Profile specific implementation guidance:**
+* Refer to the Base Profile: ncdhc-composition-base for more guidance
 * If data for any section/sub-sections are not known or not available, then empty reason should be provided.
 * All resources SHALL provide the reference to the profile url used in the resource instance.